PaperKup/csv-toicloudkeychain/README.md

 [![csv-toicloudkeychain demo](https://img.youtube.com/vi/DcaovWMov_U/0.jpg)](https://youtu.be/DcaovWMov_U)

 ## CSV Layout
-Create a csv without headers with data in the below order.
+Create a CSV without headers with data in the below order.
 >username,url,password

 For example, import an entry for the user doggo at woof.org.